-Under the Data Protection Act 1998, you have the rights to access to data HESA holds about you.
+Under the Data Protection Act 1998, you have rights of access to the data HESA holds about you.
 You will have to pay a small fee for this.
 For further information about the HESA record please see www.hesa.ac.uk/dataprot